 Recently, some political parties have sought to re-open the question to investigate the current conditions of membership in the European Union, but discussions have not gained any momentum.
-Instead it seems like the majority of the Faroese Parliament wishes to apply for Faroese membership in EFTA (European Free Trade Association), and the Faroese government is currently pursuing EFTA membership, but no final decision has been made, and it is not clear what the positions off the current members is.
+Instead it seems like the majority of the Faroese Parliament wishes to apply for Faroese membership in EFTA (European Free Trade Association), and the present Faroese Government is currently pursuing EFTA membership, but no final decision has been made, and it is not exactly clear what the positions off the current members of EFTA might be.

-The European Free Trade Association (EFTA) is an intergovernmental organisation promoting free trade and the strengthening of economic relations.
+The European Free Trade Association (EFTA) is an intergovernmental organization promoting free trade and the strengthening of economic relations.
 EFTA's Member States are Iceland, Liechtenstein, Norway and Switzerland.
 Three of the four EFTA Member States are part of the European Economic Area (EEA).
-EFTA also has free trade agreements with many countries outside the EU, and is constantly making more free trade agreements around the world.
+EFTA also has free trade agreements with many countries outside the EU, and is constantly entering into more free trade agreements around the world.